contactandyc/another-c-library/2_timing.md

 3. return the difference between p and s.
 ```

 Pointers always reference specific bytes in RAM.
-In most languages the pointer is defined to reference a type.
-The purpose of the type so that when the pointer is incremented, subtracted, added, etc, that the appropriate number of bytes would be advanced.
-A <i>char *</i> is a pointer which references a sequence of bytes which are of type char.
-The char is a single byte, so advancing a pointer to a char by one is the same as incrementing the pointer by 1 byte.
+In most languages, the pointer is defined to reference a type.
+The appropriate number of bytes would be advanced depending on whether the pointer is incremented, subtracted, added, etc. A `char *` is a pointer that references a sequence of bytes that are of type `char`.
+The `char` is a single byte, so advancing a pointer to a char by one is the same as incrementing the pointer by 1 byte.

 Make a copy of the pointer s and call it p.
 ```c